Words and Photos by Karan Teli

 What inspired you to touch on the Orlando shooting?

 I was watching the news and saw somebody bring a flower to the club where the shooting happened.
 That’s where I came up with the idea of having the song about a soldier that fights with a flower.
 I wanted to create a moment of utopia.
 I wanted to spread some love.

-Any plans to go on tour or do any collaborations?
+Any plans to go on tour, collaborations?